curv3d/curv/docs/language/Design_by_Contract.rst

   program.
 A call to ``error`` can be used either in an expression context, or in a statement context.

-  For example, lets consider a function `incr` which returns the successor of a number.
+  For example, let's consider a function ``incr`` which returns the successor of a number.
 The contract requires the argument to be a number::

     incr n =